-The Center for Art and Media (ZKM) in Karlsruhe Germany is hosting “Negative Space – Trajectories of sculpture,” the follow-up exhibition to Centre George Pompidou’s renown 1986 show “Qu’est-ce que la sculpture moderne?” or “What is modern sculpture?”
-This ambitious exhibit will showcase Tsai’s “Single Diffraction” among many of the works of his contemporaries.
-Additionally, Wen-Ying Tsai’s work will be accompanied by his son London Tsai’s piece “Hopf Fibration – a rotor-generated space.”
+The Zentrum fuer Kunst und Medien (ZKM, Center for Art and Media) in Karlsruhe Germany hosted “Negative Space – Trajectories of sculpture,” the follow-up exhibition to Centre George Pompidou’s renown 1986 show “Qu’est-ce que la sculpture moderne?” or “What is modern sculpture?”
+This ambitious exhibit showcased Tsai’s “Single Diffraction” among many of the works of his contemporaries.
+Additionally, Wen-Ying Tsai’s work was accompanied by his son London Tsai’s piece “Hopf Fibration – a rotor-generated space.”
 This unique co-location of father and son’s works is a demonstration of how, in one clear manner, the senior Tsai’s work continues to evolve into the 21st Century.
-The exhibit Negative Space is from April 6 – August 11, 2019.
+The exhibit Negative Space was from April 6 – August 11, 2019.

-Wen-Ying Tsai’s cybernetic sculpture is on show at the New Tate Modern, June 2016 – February 2017.
-The “Umbrella” work is being featured in the Tanks gallery of the Switch House.
-It is in a unique space to experience the subtleties of Tsai’s interactive installations.
+Wen-Ying Tsai’s cybernetic sculpture was exhibited at the New Tate Modern, June 2016 – February 2017.
+The Umbrella work was featured in the Tanks gallery of the Switch House–a unique space to experience the subtleties of Tsai’s interactive installations.

 Our SoHo space in Manhattan is now configured for intimate exhibitions.
 We will first exhibit the work of Tsai and his contemporaries, and then exhibit works of younger artists who are continuing in the spirit of applying science and technology in their practices.
 The space will also host open dialogues and interdisciplinary performances in conjunction with exhibitions.